1

 Job description

-Under the direction of the Clinical/Cognitive Behavioral Therapy (CBT) Coordinator, the Programs Facilitator administers a library of evidence-based cognitive behavioral programs and ensures those programs are delivered in the intended in-person and/or virtual format.
-This position is not covered as defined by The Board of Commissioners of the County of Allen Employee Handbook.
+Under the direction of the Programs Section Chief, the Programs Facilitator administers a library of evidence-based cognitive behavioral programs and ensures those programs are delivered in the intended format.
+This position is Covered as defined by The Board of Commissioners of the County of Allen Employee Handbook.

 ESSENTIAL FUNCTIONS:

-• Facilitates evidence-based cognitive behavioral classes and ensures the content of the program curriculum is delivered in its intended format and the participants understand and relates to the required material.
+• Facilitates evidence-based cognitive behavioral classes and ensures the content of the program curriculum is delivered in its intended format and the participants understand and relate to the required material.

 • Prepares necessary lesson plans, materials, supplies and instructional hardware to facilitate the program and recommends additional materials needed.

-• Prepares the classroom environment or E-Learning platform to meet unique circumstances of participants, ensures cleanliness of the facilities, inventories necessary program materials, and notifies appropriate staff of materials needed or any equipment malfunctions.
+• Prepares the classroom to be adapted to meet unique circumstances of participants, ensures cleanliness of the facility, inventories classroom materials, and notifies appropriate staff of materials needed or any equipment malfunctions.

-• Facilitates assigned program orientations, as required, for incoming participants and reviews program rules, requirements, and associated costs with each participant.
+• Facilitates assigned program orientations weekly for incoming participants and reviews program rules, requirements, and associated costs with each participant.

-• Recommends in-person and/or virtual programming methods to address participant problems, including providing occupational and education information and interacts virtually and/or on-site with participants to assist them in gaining insight, defining goals and planning courses of action to achieve effective personal, social, educational, and vocational adjustments.
+• Recommends programming methods to address participant problems including, providing occupational and education information, and interacts with participants to assist with gaining insight, defining goals and planning courses of action to achieve effective personal, social, educational, and vocational adjustments.

 • Completes administrative paperwork including but not limited to, documenting attendance and participation levels of participants in the required database and completing dispatch and discharge paperwork.

-• Prepares reports and alerts staff of problems with participants and forwards status paperwork to the referring agency and/or case manager if participant is discharged from the program.
+• Prepares reports and alerts ACCC staff and/or external referral sources of problems with participants and forwards status paperwork to the referring agency and/or Case Manager when a participant is discharged from the program.

-• Prepares and forwards status reports to request revocation paperwork to be filed with the Courts for all participants referred directly to Allen County Community Corrections (ACCC).
+• Prepares and forwards status reports for all participants referred directly to Allen County Community Corrections (ACCC) for CBT programming.

-• Observes and documents participant progress and forwards monthly report to referral sources and case managers, as needed.
+• Observes and documents participants’ progress and forwards monthly reports to referral sources and case managers, as required.

-• Participates in staff meetings to determine appropriate responses to participant questions and concerns, share proposed changes in delivery or curriculum, discuss participant behavior, discuss classroom and E-Learning management strategies, and share insights on participant progress with other staff members.
+• Participates in staff meetings to determine appropriate responses to participant questions and concerns, share proposed changes in delivery or curriculum, discuss behavior and classroom management strategies and share insights on participant progress with other staff members.

 • Performs all other duties as assigned, including overtime as required.